SKbarbon/swoopyui/README.md

 # swoopyui
-A python library that allow to code swiftUI apps for macOS in python
+A python library that allow to code swiftUI apps for macOS in python.